directus/directus/docs/guides/sdk/getting-started.md

 Add the `graphql()` composable to the client, this enables the `.query(...)` method to query the collection.

-For example, to make a request to an `articles` collection.
+For example, to make a request to an `articles` collection with TypeScript:

 ```ts
 import { createDirectus } from '@directus/sdk';